 The report went on to reveal that nearly a quarter of Southwark’s councillors also work in the development industry’s PR lobbying business.

-After Labour lost to the Lib Dems in 2002, both the former Labour Council Leader (Jeremy Fraser – left), Southwark’s Councillor for Regeneration (Steve Lancashire) and Lambeth’s Jim Dixon decided to set up a consultancy together advising developers on real-estate developments.
+After Labour lost to the Lib Dems in 2002, both the former Labour Council Leader (Jeremy Fraser – left), Southwark’s Councillor for Regeneration (Steve Lancashire) and former Lambeth Council leader Jim Dixon decided to set up a consultancy together advising developers on real-estate developments.
 Their company is called ‘Four Communications’ and one of its main clients is CIT Developments.
 Four Communications is currently advising CIT on a number of developments in the borough, including the controversial ‘King’s Reach Tower’ scheme.
 Fraser was Council Leader in 1997 when he sold the 13-acre council-owned ‘More London’ site at Tower Bridge to CIT for just £65.5million.
-Today the site houses the GLA Headquarters and is valued at around £2bn.
+Today the site houses the GLA Headquarters and is recently said to have changed hands for £1.7bn.
 Another of Four Communication’s clients is Oakmayne Plc, which it is advising on its controversial Eileen House development.

 Nick Stanton, current councillor for Riverside ward and former council leader who was critcised for lack of transparency after selecting Lend Lease as the council’s development partner in 2007, is now an Associate Director for property development PR company ‘Curtin & Co’.
 On Stanton’s profile page for the company he writes “I enjoy working on strategic allocations enabling controversial sites to come forward for development.”

 After having left the council in 2010, former Deputy Council Leader Kim Humphries is now working on projects in Southwark as a development consultant.
-He is currently advising developers on a controversial Borough High st development, and the Canada Water regeneration – a scheme which he himself conceived while in office.
+He is currently advising developers on a controversial Borough High st development, the Canada Water regeneration scheme, and the Elephant & Castle regeneration scheme – both schemes which he himself conceived while in office!

 Current council leader Peter John who signed the E&C deal with Lend Lease in July 2010, is currently under investigation for not declaring tickets to the Olympic opening ceremony donated to him and his partner by Lend Lease.
 In March 2013, he was criticised for accepting an all-expenses-paid trip to Cannes paid for by Lend Lease.